pateskinasy/pateskinasy.github.io/_pages/about.md

 I'm now busy with own project (in stealth).

-Then: A fifteen years' career in B2B deep-tech across 4 continents.
+Then: A fifteen years' career in B2B deep tech across 4 continents.

 I dig making really complex stuff simple and am a massive product geek.
 As an Engineer and Economist, I am fascinated by decentralization (yes, I'll probably read - or skim - your white paper if I come across it).
 Specially interested in initiatives that help boost economic empowerment.